 “O Architect!
 You are seen!
 You shall build no house again.
 All your rafters are broken.
 Your ridge pole is shattered.”

+What then are the mechanics of this construction?
 In chronic reaction to the perceived dilemma that characterizes “ordinary life”, the comparative mind becomes addicted to imagining various alternative scenarios and then projecting future outcomes, thus reinforcing its presumption of present unhappiness.
 In just going about our everyday business, such embedded strategies constitute a persistent pattern of avoidance, especially when the circumstances du jour appear to be challenging.

 Such “resting” requires a profound letting go of our fixations and cherished images, a deep and abiding surrender born of genuine humility.
 However, the fascination-free state is considered boring to the typical spiritual seeker, who is driven by uninspected motives to fill up emptiness with all sorts of toys and games.
 The last thing most seekers really want is to have their whole story revealed as compounded fiction, so instead they easily become enamored of blissful energetic states that may appear in meditation, for example, employing them to confirm their existence, rather than recognizing them as transient modifications of consciousness.